A paper by DXC Leading Edge

 Adopting cloud and digital platforms for flow

-At present most organisations are between the enterprise and cloud eras, with some monolithic systems and corresponding business processes still holding the business back in a world of engineered software (Figure 1), while other areas of the enterprise are operating like a software-engineered asset, nimble and able to respond.
+At present most organizations are between the enterprise and cloud eras, with some monolithic systems and corresponding business processes still holding the business back in a world of engineered software (Figure 1), while other areas of the enterprise are operating like a software-engineered asset, nimble and able to respond.

-Organisations that were born digital and used the cloud from the outset are now no longer seen as “other” by senior leadership teams.
-The more software applications are used as the platform for business processes, the more the enterprise will get the cloud right and become adept at continuing to digitise operations, which will continue to increase the flow of data and innovation.
+Organizations that were born digital and used the cloud from the outset are now no longer seen as “other” by senior leadership teams.
+The more software applications are used as the platform for business processes, the more the enterprise will get the cloud right and become adept at continuing to digitize operations, which will continue to increase the flow of data and innovation.
 Highly productive teams will — in close collaboration with IT and its partners — engineer new data pipelines and digital platforms to achieve outcomes that delight the customer.

-The more software applications are used as the platform for business processes, the more the enterprise will get the cloud right and become adept at continuing to digitise operations, which will continue to increase the flow of data and innovation.
+The more software applications are used as the platform for business processes, the more the enterprise will get the cloud right and become adept at continuing to digitize operations, which will continue to increase the flow of data and innovation.

 Integrating the business to create value

 Under an integrated model, updates and enhancements can be delivered daily, weekly or monthly to connected energy systems, health technologies, civic infrastructure, security systems, online platforms and consumer wearable devices.
-This new operating model will naturally segue into automated predictive and preventative operations, which will free organisations from manually responding to outages and fixing breaks.
+This new operating model will naturally segue into automated predictive and preventative operations, which will free organizations from manually responding to outages and fixing breaks.
 As a result, operational processes and innovation will reduce in cost; resolution time will shrink as the need for people to travel is reduced.

 Figure 2.
 Platform model